Andrew Magee

+Early life and amateur career

-Magee was born in Paris, France, where his father, a Texas oil man, was working at the time.
+In 1962, Magee was born in Paris, France, where his father, a Texas oil man, was working at the time.
 He grew up in Dallas, Texas.
 Magee attended the University of Oklahoma from 1981–1984.
 While there he was a distinguished member of the golf team, winning All-American honors three times.

+Professional career

-He turned pro in 1984 and joined the PGA Tour in 1985.
+In 1984, Magee turned pro.
+He was successful at 1984 PGA Tour Qualifying School and joined the PGA Tour in 1985.

 Magee won four PGA Tour events.
 His first win came in 1988 at the Pensacola Open.
 In 1991, he won two Tour events and was awarded Golf Digests Most Improved Golfer Award.
 His most recent win was at the 1994 Northern Telecom Open.
 His best finish in a major was T5 at the 1992 British Open.
 He has featured in the top 50 of the Official World Golf Rankings.

-Magee is the only person in PGA Tour history to hit a hole-in-one on a par 4 hole during a PGA Tour event.
+Magee is the only person in PGA Tour history to hit a hole in one on a par-4 hole during a PGA Tour event.
 He did this with a driver at the 332-yard 17th hole of the 2001 Phoenix Open.
 The ball caromed off Tom Byrum's putter on its way to the bottom of the cup.
 Byrum, in the group ahead, was squatting down looking over a putt.